DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 FAQs

 Definitely not!
-You will be practicing other business skills such as report writing, making presentations, using digital tools such as spreadsheets, and using accounting software.
+You will be practising other business skills such as report writing, making presentations, using digital tools such as spreadsheets, and using accounting software.

 However, you will need to enjoy working with numbers to solve complex accounting problems